Online learning of neural networks based on a model-free control algorithm: Conclusion and perspectives

 \section{Conclusion and perspectives}

 This paper presented an application of the model-free-based control methodology in the field of artificial neural networks.
-Encouraging preliminary results show interesting tracking performances taking into account online modifications of the training set as well as modifications of the topology of the studied network.
-Further work will include a complete stability $\&$ dynamical performances study as well as investigations regarding the application of our proposed algorithm to large scale neural networks and specific neural networks, like e.g. the dynamical memory network model proposed in \cite{federer}.
-Considering also other tuning algorithms, that could be used simultaneously with our proposed algorithm to train neural networks, future work aims at investigating such interactions and to derive more general convergence and stability conditions.
-Extension of the proposed method to the adaptation domain field \cite{redko} is also of interest.
+Encouraging results show promising tracking performances taking into account online modifications of the training data set as well as modifications of the topology of the studied network.
+Further works will include the formalization of our proposed approach (based e.g. on the implicit framework proposed in \cite{ghaoui2020}), as well as as investigations regarding the application of our proposed algorithm to large scale neural networks including specific networks used {\it e.g.} in decision support systems \cite{Delen2008}.